phoenixnap-github-actions/create-server-bmc/README.md

 ## Secrets the action uses

-Follow these steps to get the values for the clientid and clientsecret:
+Follow these steps to get the values for the `clientid` and `clientsecret`:

 1. [Log in to the Bare Metal Cloud portal](https://bmc.phoenixnap.com).
 2. On the left side menu, click on API Credentials.